-An expanse of over two million acres of land located in northeastern Montana occupies the rolling hills, prairie, and bluffs of Montana’s eastern plains.
-Established in 1888, the Fort Peck Indian Reservation is the territory of the Assiniboine and Sioux tribes.
+Over two million acres of open land in northeastern Montana contain rolling hills, prairie, bluffs, and wildlife.
+This is the Fort Peck Indian Reservation, established in 1888, home to the Assiniboine and Sioux tribes.

-The name is derived from a former military outpost, hinting at its historical significance as a crossroads of culture, commerce, and conflict.
-With its grasslands and the meandering Missouri River, this region has been a pivotal backdrop for the bison hunts, fur trades, and tribal rituals that took place here for centuries before European settlers arrived.
+The name Fort Peck derives from a former military outpost that once stood on the present-day reservation, a place at the crossroads of culture, commerce, and conflict.
+With the reservation’s grasslands and the meandering Missouri River cutting through its center, this region was a pivotal backdrop for bison hunts, fur trades, and tribal rituals for centuries, long before settlers arrived.

-In this article, we explore the history of the Fort Peck Indian Reservation and life on the reservation today, including the local politics, society, and culture.
-Plus, discover the top sights to see and things to do while visiting.
+In this article, we explore the history of the Fort Peck Indian Reservation and life on the reservation today.
+Learn about reservation politics, society, and culture.

 Table of contents: